Summary

 Administration

 For most employees, contributions need to be calculated and paid over via a UK payroll, usually of the UK host company.
-For individuals liable to UK National Insurance but without a host employer, a special scheme can be set up to facilitate payment of the employee contributions.
+For individuals liable to UK National Insurance but without a host employer, a special scheme can be set up to facilitate payment of the employee contributions directly to the authorities.

 UK social security benefits are wide ranging but are not high.
-The state pension – currently worth up to £10,000 per year - is payable pro-rata after 10 years of contributions have been made to the UK’s (or treaty country’s) social security system, and full entitlement comes from 35 years of contributions.
+The state pension – currently worth up to £12,500 per year - is payable pro-rata after 10 years of contributions have been made in the UK (or a treaty country), and full entitlement comes from 35 years of contributions.
+State pension age is 66, rising to 67 in 2028 and 68 by 2044-46.

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.